-16 PEACE, JUSTICE AND STRONG INSTITUTIONS
+16 PEACE, JUSTICE 17 PARTNERSHIPS FOR THE GOALS

-An information security management system (ISMS) comprises a number of policies, procedures, processes and systems to keep risks under control.
+processes and systems to keep risks under control.
 These risks can include cyberattacks, hacks, data leaks or data theft.
 The auditable international standard to define the requirements of an ISMS is ISO 27001.
 It is a globally accepted standard.